zingo/zephyr/samples/modules/executorch/arm-fvp-tutorials/README.md

 # Arm FVP Tutorial

-This tutorial is to demonstrate how to run an exported Executorch model in the Arm FVP simulator.
+This tutorial is to demonstrate how to run an exported ExecuTorch model on an Arm device running Zephyr via the the Arm FVP simulator.

 # Requirements

 Requires docker to be installed.
+While the CLI is sufficient to complete this tutorial, Docker Desktop offers a lot of useful features.
+Instructions for downloading and installing Docker and/or Docker Desktop can be found [here](https://docs.docker.com/desktop/).
+You should enable docker to utilizes ~60 GB of VM memory, enabling as much swap that fits within your system.
+This tutorial was tested and validated on a machine with 34.4GB RAM and 1TB of disk where docker VM was permitted 60GB VM memory and 100GB swap space.

 # Quick Start Commands

 <details>

-Start the docker image:
+You can copy-paste the commands below to setup up and validate a working flow.
+Start the docker image with the following command:

 ```
 docker run -it --entrypoint /bin/bash --net=host -w /home/zephyruser/ rselagam/zephyr-armfvp:v8
 ```

-In the docker image, run the following to set up environment and executorch module of zephyr:
+Once in the docker image, run the following commands to set up environment and executorch module of zephyr.
+Please note that you should replace `<YOUR EMAL>` and `<YOUR USER NAME>` with appropriate GitHub credentials:

 ```
 git config --global user.email "<YOUR EMAIL>" && \